liximomo/vscode-remote-fs/README.md

-# remote file system for VS Code
+# Remote File System for VS Code

 Working with any file in everywhere like they are in local with vscdoe.